finderL/cascade/Readme.md

 cascade( myId,
          BlogPost.findById,                // invoke BlogPost.findById( myId, next )
-         cascade.raise,                    // throw an error if BlogPost.findById calls next with an Error function (noerr, post, next) {    // custom handler for a post post.comments[0].remove();
+         cascade.raise,                    // throw an error if BlogPost.findById calls next with an Error function (post, next) {           // custom handler for a post post.comments[0].remove();
              post.save( next )             // Invert control - pass next to an asynchronous function as a },                                //        callback and resume right where the sequence left off